 Lambert isn’t the sexiest airport you’ve ever been in, but recent renovations make it perfectly serviceable.
-It’s about 15-20 minutes from there to most of the places you’ll want to go to—but public transportation is basically non-existent in St. Louis, so plan on getting picked up, taking an Uber, or renting a car.
+It’s about 15-20 minutes to most of the places you’ll want to go.
+Public transportation is basically non-existent in St. Louis, so plan on getting picked up, taking an Uber, or renting a car.

 To maximize your time and cut back on commuting, we recommend you stay somewhere central, like Clayton, the Central West End, or Midtown.
-Check out our St. Louis hotel guide for a deeper dive.
+Check out Our Favorite Hotels in St. Louis for a deeper dive.

-Aside from your list of must-see cultural/tourist attractions, here are some slightly off the beaten path to consider.
+Aside from your list of must-see cultural/tourist attractions, like the The Gateway Arch, Saint Louis Art Museum, and the Saint Louis Zoo, here are more considerations that are slightly off the beaten path.

-In its own words, City Museum is an "eclectic mixture of children's playground, funhouse, surrealistic pavilion and architectural marvel."
+In its own words, City Museum is an "eclectic mixture of children's playground, funhouse, surrealistic pavilion, and architectural marvel."
 What else do you need to know?
 Once an old shoe factory, this oddball museum is now a bastion of inspiration and quirky coolness in both the St. Louis art and tourism scenes.
+Our full review of City Museum can be found here.

-Check out the brewery websites so you can plan accordingly if you’re looking for a tour.
+Check out the brewery websites for tours so you can plan accordingly.
 Some sell tickets, some require appointments, etc.

 If sipping on a fresh fruit smoothie, browsing locally grown veggies, and free yoga is your idea of a Saturday well-spent, head to the Tower Grove Farmers Market.
 This friendly market combines farm vendors, food trucks, artisans, free yoga, occasional live music, and a playground for kiddos, all within the beautiful Tower Grove Park.
 We can’t think of a more perfect place to spend a sunny Saturday morning in fresh produce paradise.